syegulalp/Akilang/language.md

 ## `c_alloc` / `c_free`

 Allocate *n* bytes from the heap to a pointer; free bytes associated with a given pointer.

-## `c_array_ptr`

-Returns a raw u8 pointer to the start of an array or structure.

-> ⚠ This function is likely to be removed.

 ## `c_data`